Balanced Latin Square Generator

 What is it?

 Wikipedia defines a latin square as "an n × n array filled with n different symbols, each occurring exactly once in each row and exactly once in each column.".
 Latin squares are useful to reduce order-effects when designing experiments with multiple conditions.
-For example, in an experiment comparing a technique A vs B vs C, if all participants test A first, then B, then C, we might observe poor results for C because of participants' fatigue and not because C is worse than A or B. Instead, if we order conditions based on a randomly generated latin square, we could obtain the following order.
+For example, in an experiment comparing a technique A vs B vs C, if all participants test A first, then B, then C, we might observe poor results for C not because C is worse than A or B, but because of participants' fatigue.
+Instead, if we order conditions based on a randomly generated latin square, we could obtain the following order.

 Participant # 1st 2nd 3rd